Read an interview with Jackie Morris, author of The Secret of the Tattered Shoes!

 Buy The Secret of the Tattered Shoes

-We were lucky enough to get a quick interview with Jackie Morris, renowned illustrator and author of our new book The Secret of the Tattered Shoes!
+We were lucky enough to get a quick interview with Jackie Morris, renowned illustrator and author of our book The Secret of the Tattered Shoes!
 She worked with Iranian illustrator Ehsan Abdollahi to create the book, which is based on the Brothers Grimm fairytale The Twelve Dancing Princesses.
-Here’s what she had to say about her beautiful new book.
+Here’s what she had to say about her beautiful book.

 What inspired you to retell the story of The Twelve Dancing Princesses?